Opportunities for business growth in value chain disruption

 Disruption comes from innovation and that innovation will be protected by patents to capture the rights ahead of adoption where possible.
 Therefore, patent portfolios indicate the ‘health’ of a value chain to withstand disruption whereas an ‘unhealthy’ patent portfolio will be inward looking and linked to the existing chain.

 Those value chains considered ‘ripe’ for disruption are often the older well-established chains which in many cases do not view R&D as a central part of their business activity or have a short-term focus.
-CEO’s read about AI and robotics and think this does not apply to their business yet they need to be asking the question, ‘will it affect my customers and suppliers ?’, if the answer is yes, then this represents an opportunity to offer solutions to those customers and suppliers that moves the boundaries in favour of the company promoting those solutions within the chain.
+CEOs often read about AI and robotics and think they does not apply to their business, yet they need to ask the question: ‘Will it affect my customers and suppliers?’.
+If the answer is yes, then this represents an opportunity to offer solutions to those customers and suppliers that moves the boundaries in favour of the company promoting those solutions within the chain.

 Coller IP offers patent portfolio ‘health’ checks to indicate the resilience to disruption and the opportunity for innovation to grow the business within the value chain.